saveourtool/save-cloud/save-backend/Backend-API.md

 gitPassword=null
 ```

-**Note**: The `organizationName` here is intentionally doesn't contain quotes, since this value
+**Note**: The `organizationName` here is intentionally don't contain quotes, since this value
-will be used in requests url, while other in request body.
+will be used in requests url, while other in requests bodies.

 There is two modes for execution, that could be performed: Git and Standard.\
-Each of them require own information
+Each of them require own configuration.

 #### Configuration for Git Mode
 <details>